 Working with Plurals and Genders

-While Transifex does not natively support the ICU MessageFormat, the most important and frequently-used features of ICU can be supported, such as plurals, context and developer comments.
+Also, the most important and frequently-used features of ICU can be supported in other file formats in a non-ICU way, such as plurals, context and developer comments.
 Depending on the file format you use, you can access some or all of these features.

 You can use PO files as a good way to work around this.
 It is one of the most popular file formats for localization, supported by many frameworks.
 It's quite powerful and we have a good support for it.